-On these chalk downs which are similar to those in the Champagne region of France, there is great potential for producing sparkling wines made using the traditional method (“méthode Champegnoise”).
+On these chalk downs which are similar to those around the Reims area of France, there is great potential for producing sparkling wines made using the traditional method.

-We have chosen two champagne varieties, Chardonnay and Pinot Noir, which will enable us to produce Champagne-style sparkling wine.
+We have chosen two champagne varieties, Chardonnay and Pinot Noir, which will enable us to produce sparkling wine using the traditional method.
 Our full grape selection also allows for the possibility of making sparkling rosé, still red wine and still white wine - given suitable weather and climate conditions.

 The Chardonnay grape is the most widely planted in the world and has been particularly successful in south-east England.
-Its affinity for chalk soils makes it an obvious choice, especially when grown on rootstock resistant to chalk -based soils.
-Chardonnay plays a crucial role in the Champagne blend, providing structure and finesse and is the sole grape in Blanc de Blancs.
+Its affinity for chalk soils makes it an obvious choice, especially when grown on rootstock resistant to chalk-based soils.
+Chardonnay is one of the main three varieties in traditional sparkling wines from the Epernay region, providing structure and finesse.
+It is the sole grape in Blanc de Blancs.

 The Bacchus grape is a hardy variety that ripens early and is not demanding in the way of specifics for its planting site.
 It has become popular in cooler climates and is well suited to England.
 It’s wines are regarded as having a style similar to Sauvignon Blanc with fairly high acidity due to the cooler climate of England.
 It is becoming very popular for its aromatic and floral qualities.